-A. Absolutely, although you’ll have to plan carefully from the beginning and be sure to meet with your MBA academic advisor on a regular basis.
+A. Absolutely.
+Plan carefully from the beginning and meet with your MBA academic advisor regularly.

 A. Call us at 716-645-3204.
-If you are a prospective applicant, we encourage you to attend an MBA for a Day, schedule a personalized visit day or meet us at a recruitment event near you.
-If you are currently attending the University at Buffalo for an undergraduate or graduate program, we encourage you to attend one of our information sessions.
-If you are an admitted student, the Graduate Programs Office will provide you with information over the summer prior to enrollment regarding academic advisement appointments.
+If you are a prospective applicant, we encourage you to attend MBA for a Day, schedule a personalized visit day or meet us at a recruitment event near you.
+If you're currently attending UB for an undergraduate or graduate program, we encourage you to attend an information session.
+If you're an admitted student, the Graduate Programs Office will provide information over the summer prior to enrollment regarding academic advisement appointments.

-A. The target size of the UB MBA class for fall 2016 is 110 - 120 students.
-Incoming classes are divided into two cohorts of approximately 50-60 students in each.
-Cohorts are then subdivided into study teams of five or six students each.
+A. The target size of the UB MBA class for fall 2016 is 110-120 students.
+Incoming classes are divided into two cohorts of 50-60 students.
+Cohorts are then subdivided into study teams of five or six students.

-A. The study teams give students the opportunity to develop team skills which are critical in today’s business world.
-Team skills include things such as oral and written communication, managing diversity and conflict, making meetings work, and leadership.
-Students can work together to minimize weaknesses and maximize strengths.
-Additionally, each first year team is assigned a Corporate Champion who will help you become involved within a community business and gain real-world perspective.
+A. The study teams give students the opportunity to develop team skills that are critical in today’s business world.
+Team skills include leadership, oral and written communication, conflict management and the ability to run effective meetings.
+Students work together to minimize weaknesses and maximize strengths.
+Additionally, each first-year team is assigned a Corporate Champion who will help you become involved in a community business and gain real-world perspective.

 A. Study time outside the classroom varies greatly from student to student and fluctuates over the course of the semester based on assignments and exams.
 You should expect to invest a minimum of 20 hours per week studying.
-Allocating time to study group meetings is critical and is the second most important aspect of the program next to class attendance.
-It is not unusual for students to spend eight to 12 hours a week in group meetings in addition to personal study time.
+Allocating time to study group meetings is critical; it is not unusual for students to spend eight to 12 hours a week in group meetings, in addition to personal study time.

 A. School begins with MBA Advantage the week prior to the start of regular classes.
 If you are relocating to Buffalo, you should plan to arrive at least one week earlier to get settled.
 International students will begin orientation on the Wednesday prior to MBA Advantage.

-A. MBA Advantage is a required professional development program that consists of eight days over the course of your two years in the MBA program.
+A. MBA Advantage is a required professional development program that takes place for eight days over the course of your two years in the MBA program.
 Required sessions are scheduled in August and January of your first year, and September of your second year.
-Please be sure to check on Advantage dates before making any travel arrangements.
+Be sure to check these dates before making any travel arrangements.

 A. Yes.
-You will need to buy textbooks assigned by the faculty member and you will probably want to buy additional books to help you read around the subject.
-Texts are available at the University Bookstore as well as through other online sources.
+You will need to buy textbooks assigned by the faculty member and will probably want to buy additional books to help you read around the subject.
+Texts are available at the University Bookstore and other online sources.

 A. A list of the texts used in each class is available at the campus bookstore.
-You may purchase the book at the bookstore or acquire it from other sources (i.e. online).
+You may purchase the book at the bookstore or acquire it from other sources online.

-A. There are various extracurricular activities throughout the year organized by the student organizations.
-You will be notified of these via the GPO weekly email and/or postings around the Jacobs Management Center and the Alfiero Center.
+A. Student organizations host various activites throughout the year.
+You will be notified of these through the GPO weekly email and/or postings around the Jacobs Management Center and the Alfiero Center.
 Contact the sponsoring student organization for details.

-A. UB expects every incoming MBA student to have access to a personal computer beyond those provided in the university’s public computing sites.
-Faculty may assign computer-intensive work and design computer-intensive courses that will engage every entering student, on or off campus.
-While the easiest and most direct access will be to a PC owned by the student, ownership is not required.
-As an entering student, you are expected to possess and develop computer skills in the following areas: word processing, spreadsheets, presentation software, Internet research and electronic mail.
+A. While computer ownership is not mandatory for admission and some computers are available through the university’s public computing sites, we strongly recommend that every incoming MBA student have a personal computer.
+Many courses will have computer-intensive work.
+In addation, as an incoming student, you are expected to possess and develop computer skills in the following areas: word processing, spreadsheets, presentation software, Internet research and electronic mail.
 If you do not already have these skills, there are many campus resources available for developing them.